MIDIManNoah/IGME-470-Journals/P3 Squawk/README.md

-# Project 2 - Move
+# Project 3 - Squawk

 For my third and final project (Squawk), I decided to create three different melodies played back on a simple speaker that are controlled by paperclip-based switches.
 The notes of the melodies are displayed on a piano in a Unity app.